Unity-Technologies/com.unity.multiplayer.docs/docs/basics/object-spawning.md

 The two steps to registering a network Prefab with a `NetworkManager`:

 1. Create a Network Prefab by creating a Prefab with a `NetworkObject` component attached to the root `GameObject`
-2. Add your Network Prefab to the Network Prefabs list poperty of a `NetworkManager`.
+2. Add your Network Prefab to the Network Prefabs List that's associated with a `NetworkManager`.

 ### Spawning a Network Prefab (Overview)